Stephanie Shortland, Dip.Couns, Dip. Sup, MNCS Accred, MBACP Reg.

 This background leads me to believe that as well as physical beings people are spiritual beings and so I am also comfortable working with client struggles of a spiritual nature.

-I am an Accredited Registrant of the National Counselling Society (MNCS Accrd) and also a member of the British Association for Counselling and Psychotherapy (MBACP Reg).
+I am an Accredited Registrant of the National Counselling Society (MNCS Accrd) and also a Registered Member of the British Association for Counselling and Psychotherapy (MBACP Reg).

 As well as offering person-centred integrative therapy, I am trained in the delivery of the REWIND technique (RT), developed by Dr. David Muss (www.iartt.com).
 RT offers a way of permanently stopping the involuntary recall of a traumatic event by 'filing' it in a different part of the brain.
 Voluntary recall remains, as it does with any previous experience or memory, the difference being that post RT you are able to choose if you want to recall the information or not.

 It is an unfortunate fact that some personal experiences impact negatively upon an individual, causing psychological or emotional struggles which can leave a person feeling lonely, isolated and unsure of the way forward.

 This is where talking to someone outside of your own personal situation, in a safe and confidential environment, can help.
 Counselling can bring relief to even the darkest of days.

 Working as a Person-centred Integrative counsellor allows me the flexibility to draw from a range of different approaches and equips me to offer my clients a service suited to their individual needs, what ever they may be.

 Amongst others some of the issues I have supported clients with are: